Kabir Singh

-Kabir Singh is a 2019 Indian Hindi-language romantic drama film written and directed by Sandeep Reddy Vanga and jointly produced by Bhushan Kumar and Krishan Kumar under T-Series Films and Murad Khetani and Ashwin Varde under Cine1 Studios.
-A remake of Vanga's own Telugu film Arjun Reddy (2017), it stars Shahid Kapoor in the titular role as a surgeon who spirals into self-destruction when his girlfriend, Preeti, played by Kiara Advani, marries someone else.
-Adil Hussain, Nikita Dutta, Arjan Bajwa, Suresh Oberoi, Dolly Minhas, Suparna Marwah, Anurag Arora, Soham Majumdar, Kunal Thakur, Anusha Sampath, Amit Sharma and Kamini Kaushal feature in supporting roles.
+Kabir Singh is a 2019 Indian Hindi-language romantic drama film co-written, co-edited and directed by Sandeep Reddy Vanga in his Hindi cinema debut, and jointly produced by Bhushan Kumar and Krishan Kumar under T-Series Films and Murad Khetani and Ashwin Varde under Cine1 Studios.
+A remake of Vanga's own Telugu film Arjun Reddy (2017), it stars Shahid Kapoor as the titular protagonist, a surgeon, who spirals into self-destruction when his girlfriend, played by Kiara Advani, is forced to marry someone else.

 Principal photography for Kabir Singh began in October 2018 and ended in March 2019.
-The film was theatrically released in India on 21 June 2019 and received mixed reviews with criticism directed at it glamorising misogyny and toxic masculinity, though Kapoor's performance and the soundtrack, which has become popular since release, received acclaim.
-Grossing over 370 crore, it became the third highest grossing Bollywood film of 2019, and Kapoor's highest grossing solo-lead release.
-It became the 26th highest grossing Indian film of all time.
+The film was theatrically released on 21 June 2019 and received mixed reviews.
+Criticism was directed at the film allegedly glorifying misogyny and toxic masculinity, while Kapoor's performance and the soundtrack received praise.
+Grossing over ₹379 crore, it became the second highest-grossing Hindi film of 2019, and Kapoor's highest grossing solo-lead release.

 Plot

-Kabir Rajdheer Singh, a house surgeon at the Delhi Institute of Medical Sciences, suffers from severe anger management problems that gain him the reputation of a bully.
-After a brawl, Kabir is told to either apologize or leave, but chooses to stays upon catching sight of a new student, Preeti Sikka.
+Kabir Rajdheer Singh is the youngest son of a business tycoon Rajdheer Singh and studies at the Delhi Institute of Medical Sciences.
+He has a rebellious personality with anger issues that gained him the title of a bully.
+After having a brawl with the members of the opposing team in an inter-college football match, Kabir is told by the dean to either apologise or leave, but he chooses to stay upon catching sight of a new student, Preeti Sikka.

-Later, Kabir and his friends announce to the student body that Kabir has exclusively claimed Preeti.
-Initially timid, she adjusts to his overbearing attitude and eventually reciprocates his feelings, developing an intimate relationship with him.
-Kabir graduates with an MBBS degree and moves to Mussoorie for post-graduation.
+Kabir and his friends announce to the student body that Kabir has exclusively claimed Preeti.
+Initially timid, she adjusts to his overbearing attitude and eventually reciprocates his feelings, developing a romantic and physical relationship with him.
+Kabir graduates with an MBBS degree and moves to Mussoorie for further education.
 Despite the distance, their relationship strengthens over the next few years.
 After Preeti graduates, she introduces Kabir to her conservative parents, but her father Harpal catches them kissing and throws Kabir out.

 Harpal continues to oppose their relationship, despite Kabir's attempts to explain their love.
 Enraged, Kabir demands that Preeti choose between him and her family within the next six hours, or he will end their relationship.
-Preeti fails to reach back to him in time; feeling abandoned, Kabir injects himself with morphine and remains unconscious for the next two days.
+Preeti is later unable to reach him in time; feeling abandoned, Kabir injects himself with excessive morphine and remains unconscious for the next two days.
 Upon gaining consciousness, he learns that Preeti is being forced into an arranged marriage and gatecrashes the wedding party; Harpal has him beaten and arrested.
-After Kabir is released, his father, Rajdheer, ostracises him from the family for his antics.
+After Kabir is released, Rajdheer ostracises him from the family for his antics.